You are currently offline, serving cached version

 Error example

-If the content of your template is {user {name}, docxtemplater will throw the following error:
+If the content of your template is {user {name}, docxtemplater will throw a "Multi error", which allows you to retrieve all errors inside the Array "e.properties.errors" :

 try {